Building Choreonoid-related Packages¶

 Note

-Please note that this script is different from the setup.bash of ROS itself, which was installed with Installing ROS .
-Both scripts need to be loaded in order for the packages on the workspace to work properly.
+This script is different from the ROS setup.bash introduced in Installing ROS, so please be careful.
+Both scripts need to be loaded for packages in the workspace to function properly.

-In this section, we have introduced how to install Choreonoid running on the ROS environment (Catkin workspace).
-As mentioned at the beginning, Choreonoid can be installed independently from ROS.
-However, when they are used together on the same OS, care must be taken.
+Here we’ve introduced how to install Choreonoid that operates in the ROS environment (Catkin workspace).
+As mentioned at the beginning, Choreonoid can also be installed independently of ROS.
+However, when using them together on the same OS, caution is required.

-When the setup script of the ROS environment is loaded into the system, the corresponding directories of ROS (Catkin) are added to the shared library path list.
-(This will be added to the LD_LIBRARY_PATH environment variable.)
-In this state, if there are multiple shared libraries with the same name on the system, the one in the ROS environment will usually be loaded first.
-If this is applied to software that was originally installed independently of ROS, libraries with different versions and build settings will be loaded, and the software may not work properly.
-This means that it is very dangerous to mix multiple environments.
+When the ROS environment setup script is loaded into the system, the corresponding ROS (Catkin) directories are added to the shared library path.
+(They are added to the LD_LIBRARY_PATH environment variable.)
+In this state, if there are multiple shared libraries with the same name on the system, the ones in the ROS environment will typically be loaded with priority.
+If this is applied to software originally installed independently of ROS, libraries with different versions or build settings may be loaded, causing the software to malfunction.
+Mixing multiple environments is very dangerous.

-To avoid this, it is safe to disable the inclusion of the setup.bash script described in Loading the workspace setup script and Installing ROS above when using software that is independent of ROS.
-It can be disabled by commenting out the relevant part of the .bashrc and then rebooting the OS or terminal.
+To avoid this, it’s safer to disable the loading of the “setup.bash” scripts mentioned in Loading the Workspace Setup Script and Installing ROS when using software independent of ROS.
+You can disable this by commenting out the relevant parts of .bashrc and then restarting the OS or terminal.

-Choreonoid can be executed without mixing with libraries built in other environments by using the RPATH information embedded in the executable and shared library files.
-This feature is enabled by default for executables and libraries that are generated in the build directory.
-(However, for relatively newer Ubuntu versions, it is necessary to use this update or later.)
-It is also enabled for files installed by “make install” by setting CMake’s ENABLE_INSTALL_RPATH to ON.
+For Choreonoid, the RPATH information embedded in executable and shared library files allows execution without mixing with libraries built in other environments.
+This feature is enabled by default for executables and libraries generated in the build directory.
+(However, for relatively recent Ubuntu versions, this update or later is required.)
+Also, by setting CMake’s ENABLE_INSTALL_RPATH to ON, this is enabled for files installed via “make install”.

 Since the above update, CMake has added an option called ENABLE_NEW_DTAGS.
-This option is OFF by default, but if you turn it ON, the information in LD_LIBRARY_PATH will take precedence over RPATH, increasing the risk of confusion.
-If you do not need this option, please leave it OFF.
+This is OFF by default, but turning it ON gives priority to LD_LIBRARY_PATH information over RPATH, increasing the risk of mixing.
+Please keep this option OFF unless specifically needed.

-As described above, Choreonoid has a mechanism to prevent the shared libraries from being mixed up as much as possible.
-Nevertheless, depending on the environment settings, there is a possibility that some libraries may get mixed up, and there is also a possibility that libraries may get mixed up in other software that is used in conjunction with Choreonoid.
-Therefore, when the same software is installed in multiple environments on the same OS, it is very important to use it in such a way that it does not get mixed up, not only with Choreonoid but also with other software.
+While Choreonoid has mechanisms to prevent shared libraries from mixing as much as possible, mixing can still occur depending on environment settings, and libraries might mix in other software used with Choreonoid.
+Therefore, as a general principle beyond just Choreonoid, when the same software is installed in multiple environments on the same OS, it’s very important to use them in a way that prevents mixing to avoid issues.